-Regulation 37 of the Act requires the holder of a petroleum licence to submit to the Department of State Development geophysical data collected during exploration and development activities.
+Regulation 37 of the Act requires the holder of a petroleum licence to submit to the Department of the Premier and Cabinet geophysical data collected during exploration and development activities.
 This includes all field recordings and supporting documentation necessary to allow future explorers to reprocess the original data and all processed data, which should allow future explorers to reinterpret the original data.

 Guidelines for submission of geophysical data (PDF 2.17MB)